paumarin96/paumarin96.github.io/content/resume/index.md

 I can make 3D Models, texture them with modern PBR techniques, and basic rigging / animation of 3D characters.

 ### Game and Level Design knowledge
-I have some game and level design knowledge, like KPIs, game balance, rewards, etc...
+I have some game, player psychology  and level design knowledge, like KPIs, game balance, rewarding, etc...

 ### Soft skills and hobbies
 Good communicator, responsable and fast learner.
 I also work good with teams.